FILM PROGRAMMING

 BELOW THE BELT

-Jones served as a Post-Production Assistant on Below the Belt, directed by Shannon Cohn and distributed by PBS Films and Endo What.
+Jones served as a Post-Production Assistant on Below the Belt, directed by Shannon Cohn and distributed by PBS Films and Project Endo Global.

 • Below the Belt is a vital documentary exploring the challenges of multiple women in the fight against endometriosis.